jcadima/laravel-admin/README.md

  /app/Providers/AppServiceProvider.php
 ```

-make the following changes so that it looks like:
+make the following changes so that AppServiceProvider looks like:

 ```php
 namespace App\Providers;